 Housefly larvae are usually much smaller than black soldier flies larvae.
 The housefly maggots writhe & wiggle in a slightly faster and more erratic movement–like a zigzag line.
-Whereas the BSF larvae inch forward & around like a softer wave and the movement of a caterpillar.
+Whereas the BSF larvae inch forward & around like a softer wave or the movement of a caterpillar.

 Black soldier fly's movement video >> https://www.youtube.com/embed/KrS-EPo-GQA?start=931&end=941